alexle/alexle.github.com/posts/linked-list-python.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self.tail = new_node<br>
 </div>

+###4.
+The Remove Node Method###

-To remove a node from the linked list, we must keep track of *three* nodes - the node we're attempting to remove, and the nodes before and after it.
+To remove a node from the linked list, we must keep track of *two* nodes - the node we're attempting to remove, and the previous node before it.
 This is to be able to re-stitch the list back together after removing a node.

 1. Iterate through the list to find the node to remove.
 2. Create pointers to keep track of the previous and current node.
-3. Adjust the previous's 'next' pointer (currently point to current node) to current's 'next' pointer, therefore *skipping* the index node.
+3. Once the node to remove is reached, the previous node 'next' pointer is changed to *skip* the current node and point to the current 'next' instead.
 4. If the Head node is removed, update the Head to be the 'next' node.

+Note that there are two corner cases here.
+If the list only has one node, then there is no "prev" node.
+Also, if the first item in the list is being removed, there also wouldn't be a "prev" node.

 <div id="code">
 &nbsp;&nbsp; <font color="#f0e68c"><b>def</b></font>&nbsp;<font color="#98fb98">RemoveNode</font>( self, index ):<br>